How To Ship Multi-Layer Plastic Recycling Equipment

 2. Selection of Optimal Shipping Methodology

 • FCL (Full Container Load): If the equipment, after packaging and any feasible disassembly, conforms to standard container dimensions, FCL represents the most economical solution.
-This involves exclusive use of a container for your shipment.
+This involves the exclusive use of a container for your shipment.

 • Breakbulk Shipping: Reserved for exceptionally large or unusually shaped equipment that cannot be accommodated by FCL or OOG methods.
 Breakbulk involves transporting cargo as individual pieces, loaded directly onto the vessel.
 This method typically incurs higher costs and requires more complex logistical planning.